gvazzolerunitn/ParcelPredator/README.md

 ```

 ### 2) Get one (or two) tokens
-Open the Deliveroo UI and log in.
-Tokens are stored by the frontend in the browser (Local Storage key `myTokens`) and can be copied from there.
+Open the Deliveroo UI and log in to generate tokens, or use the tokens already stored locally in the repository.

+Tokens: generate or reuse
+- Generate via UI: open the Deliveroo web UI, log in, then copy tokens from the browser's Local Storage (`myTokens`).
+In Chrome/Edge: DevTools → Application → Local Storage → select site → `myTokens` entry.
+Tokens are plain JWT strings you can paste into `src/config/default.js`.
+- Reuse from `default.js`: for quick local testing you can keep the tokens already present in `src/config/default.js` (the repo includes `token` and `token2`).

 ### 3) Configure ParcelPredator
 Edit `src/config/default.js`: